-- 1. Whenever a PJM unit's reactive capability is limited or reduced (or is planned to be limited or reduced) for any reason, the Generation Owner must immediately enter a temporary ticket via eDART.
-For real-time changes, the Generation Owner must also notify the PJM Power Dispatcher (PD) and respective TO by phone. - 2 Excluding the time period when a generator is in the startup or shutdown mode, whenever a PJM unit's Automatic Voltage Regulation (AVR) status is off (or is planned to be off), the Generation Owner must immediately enter a ticket via eDART.
-For real-time changes, the Generation Owner must also notify the PJM Power Dispatcher (PD) and the respective TO by phone. - The PJM PD will receive the ticket and either temporarily update the unit's reactive capability curve in use by the PJM EMS Network Applications, or will temporarily set the unit's AVR status in use by the PJM EMS Network Applications to "OFF" for the specified time period. - 4.
-The Generation Owner must immediately modify the eDART ticket and notify the PJM PD and respective TO by phone whenever the unit's normal reactive capability or AVR is restored (or is anticipated to be restored). - The PJM PD will either restore the unit's normal reactive capability curve in use by the PJM EMS NetworkApplications, or will set the unit's AVR status in use by the PJM EMS Network Applications to "ON".
+- Whenever a PJM unit's reactive capability is limited or reduced (or is planned to be limited or reduced) for any reason, the generator's owner/operator must immediately enter a temporary ticket via eDART.
+For real-time changes, the generator's owner/ operator must also notify the PJM Power Dispatcher (PD) and respective TOby phone. - Excluding the time period when a generator is in the startup or shutdown mode, whenever a PJM unit's Automatic Voltage Regulation (AVR) status is off (or is planned to be off), the generator's owner/operator must immediately enter a ticket via eDART.
+For real-time changes, the generator's owner/operator must also notify the PJM Power Dispatcher (PD) and the respective TO by phone. - The PJM PD will receive the ticket and either temporarily update the unit's reactive capability curve in use by the PJM EMS Network Applications, or will temporarily set the unit's AVR status in use by the PJM EMS Network Applications to "OFF" for the specified time period. - 4.
+The generator's owner/operator must immediately modify the eDART ticket and notify the PJM PD and respective TO by phone whenever the unit's normal reactive capability or AVR is restored (or is anticipated to be restored). - 5.
+The PJM PD will either restore the unit's normal reactive capability curve in use by the PJM EMS Network Applications, or will set the unit's AVR status in use by the PJM EMS Network Applications to "ON".
 The PJM PD will then close the unit reactive ticket.